How to Create a Healthy Workplace: Good Practice in Employee Wellbeing

 - Experiment – the challenge encouraged people to try new things, many realising that they actually enjoyed exercise more than they thought, experiencing real transformation by the end and commitment to continue – 70% of attendees said they were committed to continue their new healthy habits.

-While on its own the 30-day challenge is not going to change the whole business culture, it is an important step, and a useful tactic, in a journey of change and transformation, promoting healthy individual habits, while bringing people together.
+While on its own the 30-day challenge is not going to change the whole business culture, it is an important step, and a useful tactic, in a journey of change and transformation, promoting healthy individual habits, and a healthy workplace, while bringing people together.

-Lawrence Mitchell is chief marketing officer of Reed Business Information and founder of Raw Energy.
+Lawrence Mitchell is the former chief marketing officer of Reed Business Information and founder of Raw Energy.